lsst-dm/ctrl_oods/doc/lsst.ctrl.oods/oods-yml.rst

 The "cleanCollections" section specifies collections to clean up after a specified time.
 The two subsections are "collection" and "filesOlderThan".
 This directs the OODS to remove data from the specified "collection" at a time interval specified by "filesOlderThan".

-The "scanInterval" in this "butler" section specifies the frequency at which to process the "cleanCollections" directives.
+The "cleanInterval" in this "butler" section specifies the frequency at which to process the "cleanCollections" directives.

-scanInterval
-^^^^^^^^^^^^
-The "scanInterval" section specifies how often wait for incoming messages.